 Once you have your goals written down, don’t stick them in a drawer and forget about them.
 Add them to a note on your phone.
 Place your goal somewhere you’ll see it often.

 I find with spiritual goals it can be very helpful to invite people into your goal for accountability and cheerleading.
-God created His people for community and fellowship.
+This may be outside your comfort zone, but God created His people for community and fellowship.

 Ecclesiastes 4:9-12 says…